syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Maximum-display-item-with-Expander.md

 ---
 layout: post
-title: Maximum Display Items with Load More in Syncfusion® SfAutoComplete Control for Xamarin.Android
+title: Max Display Items with Load More Syncfusion® SfAutoComplete
 description: Learn how to restrict the maximum number of suggestions displayed in SfAutoComplete and implement load more functionality
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfAutoComplete
 documentation: ug
 ---